 Brewster Uplands

-With seven miles of trails, a gorgeous river, and scenic views of Mount Mansfield and the Greens, Brewster Uplands is a destination for you and your family.
+With over ten miles of wide and rolling trails, a gorgeous river, and scenic views of Mount Mansfield and the Greens, Brewster Uplands is a destination for all ages and abilities.

 Trail Activity